jkenlooper/chillbox/docs/tutorials/start-minimal-project.md

-# Start a minimal project
+# Start a minimal project (hello-chillbox)

+Follow the below steps after installing `chillbox` on a local machine.
+This tutorial will not require access to a server.
+It is only focused on running some local chillbox commands to render some files and show how some chillbox configuration works.

+## Tutorial Steps

 1. Create an empty directory on the local machine where `chillbox` has been installed.
 Name this empty project directory 'hello-chillbox' for this tutorial.